rakadityas/container-orchestration-lab/docker-crash-course/07-ecr-deployment.md

   <account-id>.dkr.ecr.us-east-1.amazonaws.com/docker-crash-course-api:$(git rev-parse --short HEAD)
 ```

+Two things are worth understanding here.

-`docker tag` doesn't copy anything — it adds a second name pointing at the
+**`docker tag` does not copy anything.** It only adds a second name that
-same image ID.
-The registry hostname baked into the tag
+points to the same image.
+It is like giving a person a nickname — there is
+still only one person.
+This is instant and uses no extra disk space.

+**The registry address is part of the name.** The long prefix
-(`<account-id>.dkr.ecr.<region>.amazonaws.com/...`) is what tells `docker
+`<account-id>.dkr.ecr.us-east-1.amazonaws.com/` is what tells `docker push`
-push` where to send it; ECR has no separate "upload" step distinct from
+where to send the image.
+There is no separate "upload" command; the
-this.
+destination is written inside the tag itself.

-## Tag immutability — enforced at the registry, not just by convention
+## Tag immutability — enforced by the registry

-[Lesson 6](06-image-security.md) covered *why* to avoid `:latest` and tag
+[Lesson 6](06-image-security.md) explained *why* to avoid `:latest` and use
+a commit ID instead.
+But that is only a convention, and a person in a hurry
-by SHA/version instead — that's a convention anyone can still break by
+can still break it.

-typo or habit.
-ECR can enforce it as a repository setting:
+ECR can enforce the rule for you:

 ```bash
 aws ecr put-image-tag-mutability \